Think like a software tester.

 • Analyze the logic of situations and general problems during a software testing cycle;

-• Distinguish between raw requirements information and someone's interpretation of it;
+• Distinguish between raw requirement information and someone's interpretation of it;

 • Use certain key ideas or concepts during software testing;

-• Create the point of view from which you are looking at the application under test;
+• Create the point of view from which you are looking at the application being tested;

 • Do not use incomplete, false, or misleading information;

-• Express clear and precise questions during requirements review;
+• Express clear and precise questions during the requirements review;

 • Check testing requirements and related information for relevance and accuracy;